-3.4 ROUTE DEVELOPMENT PROCESS
+ROUTE DEVELOPMENT PROCESS 3.4

 3.4.1.
-Having determined the desire lines, the next stage of the process is to identify real on the ground routes that can accommodate these desire lines.
+Having determined the desire lines, the next stage of the process is to identify real world routes that can accommodate these desire lines.
 This could be through appropriate schemes to upgrade existing roads or paths to the latest standards, or identifying opportunities to create new routes.